kneerunjun/aquascape-minder/docs/scheduling-cronjobs.md

 scheduler.shutdown()
 ```
 > This by no means to replace the API documentation.
 The intention is just to help to get jump started with the scheduler without having to dig deep into the documentation.
 So while you can get your initial program working with this, for in depth information it is still recommended to refer to the official API documentation

+** __I'm running this on Raspberry Pi with Raspbian Jessi as the operatin system.
+All the references and the snippets hence indicate a strong Linux affinity.
+Nevertheless cron jobbing is not a Linux only phenomenon.__